allianz/ng-aquila/projects/ng-aquila/src/tooltip/tooltip.md

 using the `nxTooltipPosition` input.
 The tooltip can be displayed above, below, left or right of the element.

-If there is not enough space available on the viewport, the tooltip will fallback to a different position.

 | Position | Description                         |
 | -------- | ----------------------------------- |
 | top      | Display above the element           |